‘Family values and right stance on India’: Meet the Indian-Americans campaigning for Donald Trump

 Nevertheless, those Indian-Americans who have come out in support of Trump are hopeful.

-“A number of Indians who were earlier hardcore Democrat supporters, even registered Democrats, are now supporting Republicans either vocally or tacitly,” said Deven Mehta, a founding member of the Republican Hindu Coalition, said.
+“A number of Indians who were earlier hardcore Democrat supporters, even registered Democrats, are now supporting Republicans either vocally or tacitly,” said Deven Mehta, a founding member of the Republican Hindu Coalition.

 Others continue to pin their hopes on outreach, as the campaign heads into its final stretch.